brontosaurusrex/brontosaurusrex.github.io/_posts/2020-04-14-Windows-Terminal-as-Total-Commander-button-bar-icon.md

 Where -d is part of terminal command and %P is total commander thing.

+edit: Actually this won't work with fodlers that have 's p a c e s' in names, workaround that seems to work is to use small p:

+    Parameters: -d %p

 From help

 	Here you can specify command line parameters.